MECHANICAL ENGINEERING (MEGN)

 MEGN567.
 PRINCIPLES OF BUILDING SCIENCE.
 3.0 Semester Hrs.

 First or second year graduate course that covers the fundamentals of building energy systems, moist air processes, heating, ventilation, and air conditioning (HVAC) systems and the use of numerical models for heat and mass transfer to analyze advanced building technologies such as phase change materials, green roofs or cross laminated timber.
-3 hours lecture; 3 semester hours.
-Prerequisite: MEGN261, MEGN351, MEGN471.
+This is a graduate version of the undergraduate course MEGN 467; students may not take both MEGN 467 and MEGN 567.
+Prerequisites: MEGN261, MEGN351, MEGN471.

 View Course Learning Outcomes